Power, Envy, Shame, and Emptiness: The Dark Side of Narcissism at Work

 Antisocial personality disorder (ASPD), sometimes referred to as sociopathy, is characterized by a pattern of manipulation, exploitation, and criminal behavior.
 The prevalence of ASPD in the general adult population is estimated at 1% to 4%, with higher rates among men (3–6%) than women (1–2%) (American Psychiatric Association, 2013).
 Individuals with ASPD are more likely to have legal difficulties, impulsive behaviors, and a history of childhood conduct problems.
 Those with ASPD may still rise to leadership positions due to their charisma and risk-taking tendencies (Babiak & Hare, 2006).

 The interplay of NPD, psychopathy, and ASPD—collectively known as the Dark Triad—in the workplace creates a complex and often harmful environment.
 Individuals with NPD seek admiration and control, individuals with psychopathic traits manipulate and exploit, and individuals with ASPD engage in impulsive and rule-breaking behavior.
 All three disorders are associated with a lack of empathy and a propensity for bullying, but they differ in their motivations and manifestations.
-Individuals with NPD are driven by a need for validation and a fear of shame, individuals with psychopathic traits by a desire for power and personal gain, and individuals with ASPD by impulsivity and a disregard for social norms (American Psychiatric Association, 2013; Babiak & Hare, 2006; Kernberg, 1984; Tóth-Király et al., 2019).
+Individuals with NPD are driven by a need for validation and a fear of shame, individuals with psychopathic traits by a desire for power and personal gain, and individuals with ASPD by impulsivity and a disregard for social norms (American Psychiatric Association, 2013; Babiak & Hare, 2006; Kernberg, 1984).

-Organizations should implement transparent performance evaluations, 360-degree feedback, and formal anti-bullying policies to empower victims and prevent bullying.
-Structured mentorship programs, rotation of leadership roles, and anonymous peer reviews can further reduce opportunities for individuals with narcissistic tendencies to exploit hierarchical dynamics (Stiefenhofer et al., 2025).
-Team-based recognition and reward systems shift the focus from individual dominance to collective achievement, fostering an inclusive culture that discourages bullying and enhances morale.
+Policy and systems interventions are equally important.
+Transparent performance evaluations, formal anti-bullying policies, rotation of leadership roles, and anonymous peer reviews limit opportunities for toxic individuals, regardless of specific personality traits, to exploit power imbalances (Stiefenhofer et al., 2025).
+Team-based recognition and collaborative reward systems further shift the focus from individual dominance to collective achievement, fostering inclusion and discouraging harmful competition.

 Conclusion